The Marble Revolution: How Anti-Etch UV Protection Is Changing Everything

 Recommended: Anti-Etch UV Protection

-Bathroom vanity — moderate daily use
+Bathroom vanity — primary or secondary bath, moderate daily use

 Existing marble at home — etching or staining already present

-Recommended: Either — restoration first, then protection
+Recommended: Restoration first, then Anti-Etch

 The Alberta Exclusivity — Why It Matters